guardian/consent-management-platform/README.md

 ### cmpConfig

-The file `cmpConfig` exposes some useful config variables realted to the CMP.
+The file `cmpConfig` exposes some useful config variables related to the CMP.

 ##### example: